Jeremie-Beucler/Rythm-of-thoughts/README.md

   - Correct "intuitive" responses: Cases where the correct answer is generated quickly without much evidence of control or justification.
   - Incorrect "deliberate" responses: Cases where participants engage in effortful reasoning but still arrive at an incorrect answer.

---
+---

 ## Complementary Analyses

---

 ### Trajectories by Lure Consideration (GAM)

 ![GAM-predicted trajectories by lure consideration (lure considered vs lure non-considered) and response type.](./Output/gam_trajectory_lure_vs_no_lure_per_response_and_function.png)

 *Figure 14.
 GAM-predicted trajectories by lure consideration and accuracy.
-Shaded grey areas indicate significant differences (p < .05, FDR corrected).*\
+Shaded grey areas indicate significant differences (p < .05, FDR corrected).*

 ---